 The answer is yes, and no. It’s actually a pretty hot topic debate still.

 It’s not that dry food will expire or make your little ones sick if left out for too long, it’s the fact that oxidization will also make the food lose nutrients.

-It isn’t as big of a concern as wet food, but you’d still want to grab yourself an airtight container if your food bag doesn’t have a zip-sealed top.
+At the end of the day, leaving dry food out isn’t as big of a concern as leaving wet food out.
+You would still want to take some proper precautions by ensuring that your kibble is in an airtight container if your food bag doesn’t have a zip-sealed or velcro top.